To settle down, my main concern

 Promise that you will sing about me

 good kid, m.A.A.d city is the second studio album and major-label debut of American rapper Kendrick Lamar.
-Billed as a "short film", the album plays as a fictionalized narrative about Lamar's teenage experiences in Compton, California, deconstructing Gangsta Rap by featuring a Darker and Edgier vision of teenage gang life.
+Billed as a "short film", the album plays as a fictionalized narrative about Lamar's teenage experiences in Compton, California (the titular "m.A.A.d city"note ), deconstructing Gangsta Rap by featuring a darker and more realistic vision of teenage gang life.

-The young Lamar - referred to as K-dot - isn't such a "good kid" when he's "with the homies"; he claims to believe in sobriety and nonviolence but discards both in their presence, barely evading arrest and suffering through bad drug trips as a result.
+The album centers around a young Lamar — the titular "good kid", referred to as "K-dot".
+However, he isn't such a good kid when he's "with the homies"; he claims to believe in sobriety and nonviolence but discards both in their presence, barely evading arrest and suffering through bad drug trips as a result.
 Distracted by sexual fantasies, K-dot impulsively drives into the wrong neighborhood alone to hook up with Love Interest Sherane.
-Two blocks from her home, Lamar is instead intercepted by members of a rival gang who predictably beat him senseless for his trouble.
+Two blocks from her home, he is instead intercepted by members of a rival gang who predictably beat him senseless for his trouble.

 - "Sherane, a.k.a.
 Master Splinter's Daughter" (4:33)

 - "The Art of Peer Pressure" (5:24)

 - "Money Trees" (6:26)

 - "m.A.A.d city" (5:50)

 - "Sing About Me, I'm Dying of Thirst" (12:03)

 Seem like the whole trope list go against me, very time I scroll down I read: